Nikola Nešić: Parliamentarian

 Together for Serbia and "Action" contested the 2022 Serbian parliamentary election as part of the We Must (Moramo) coalition.
 Nešić was awarded the fifth position on the coalition's electoral list and was elected when it won thirteen mandates.
-Shortly after the election, Together for Serbia and "Action" merged into a new party called Together (Zajedno!).
-Nešić is now a member of this party.
-In the national assembly, he serves as a member of the committee on spatial planning, transport, infrastructure, and telecommunications; a deputy member of the committee on the economy, regional development, trade, tourism, and energy; and a deputy member of Serbia's delegation to the Parliamentary Assembly of the Mediterranean.
-The SNS and its allies won the election, and the Together group serves in opposition.
+Shortly after the vote, Together for Serbia and "Action" merged into a new party called Together (Zajedno!).
+The SNS and its allies won the election, and Nešić served as a member of the opposition.

+During his parliamentary term, Nešić was a member of the spatial planning committee, a deputy member of the economy committee, a deputy member of Serbia's delegation to the Parliamentary Assembly of the Mediterranean, and a member of thirty-six parliamentary friendship groups.

+He was not a candidate in the 2023 Serbian parliamentary election, and his term ended when the new assembly convened in early 2024.

+Local politics since 2023

+In the 2023 Serbian local elections, Nešić led a coalition list in Kragujevac of Together, Serbia Centre (SRCE), Ecological Uprising (EU), the Green–Left Front (ZLF), and Šumadija Region.
+He was elected to a third term when the list won six seats.
+The SNS and its allies won the election, and he now serves in opposition as the leader of the New Strength KG–Together, Šumadija Region assembly group.

+He strongly criticized the city's development strategy in May 2024, accusing the governing coalition of squandering an important opportunity by bringing forward a document filled with errors and illogical proposals.